Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 different and sometimes unexpected way.
 Some spells may cause special harmful effects while others improve or even change the nature of golems.
 You can find out more in "golem_information.txt".

 2.7.
-Reduce weapon immunities for constructed golems (for BG:SoD, BG2:EE and EET) A great number of enemies have trouble hitting or damaging golems because of their numerous immunities and high resistances, even in later parts of the game.
+Reduce weapon immunities and resistances for constructed golems (for BG:SoD, BG2:EE and EET) A great number of enemies have trouble hitting or damaging golems because of their numerous immunities and high resistances, even in later parts of the game.
 This component nerfs the power of constructed golems by reducing their weapon enchantment immunities as well as by lowering various